 The area has been alternately shaped by, and then starved of, water.
 Limestone from ancient coral reefs formed rocky karst.

 Five bat species roost in Capricorn Caves at different times of the year, mainly in warm wet weather.
 Little bent-wing bats (Miniopterus australis) visit in their thousands, and Australia’s largest carnivorous bat, the vulnerable ghost bat (Macroderma gigas) is a rare vistor.

-Marine fossils of the original corals can still be seen in Capricorn Caves.
+Marine fossils of original corals can still be seen in Capricorn Caves.
 Crinoids (sea lilies) were abundant and stromatoporoids, sponge-like filtering organisms with hard skeletons, built up large mounds of limestone.

-The most popular tour is the Cathedral Cave Tour is with its wheelchair access and the natural acoustics of the Cathedral Chamber.
+The most popular tour is the Cathedral Cave Tour with its wheelchair access and the natural acoustics of the Cathedral Chamber.
 It’s a popular venue for weddings, Carols at Christmas and orchestral performances.

 The tour meanders through ten chambers ranging from smaller caves decorated with stalactites, cave coral and shawls to the huge domed Cathedral Cavern.
 In my tour they turned off all the lights in the Cavern while playing a recorded cover version of Leonard Cohen’s Hallelujah which sounded amazing in almost total darkness while candles flickered on the walls.

 Because there was only three of us on this session we got a bit of the more adventurous tour.
 The exit is via the “Commando Crawl” and then a swing rope.
 Thankfully we we skipped the bit where you squeeze through “Fat Man’s Misery”, a tight fit cave not for the overweight – or claustrophobic.